laurentknauss/laurentknauss/README.md

 &nbsp;

 🔭 I’m currently coding  with Golang.  <br>
 &nbsp;
-🌱 My stack of choice is gRPC microservices monitored with the help of the 'Prometheus-Grafana-Jaeger' trifecta.   <br>
+🌱 My stack of choice is building and testing codes for microservices with a gRPC architecture  monitored with the help of the 'Prometheus-Grafana-Jaeger' trifecta.   <br>
 &nbsp;
 ✍🏻 I am also building some content via my personal blog ->  [knauss.dev](https://knauss.dev)<br>
 &nbsp;